saikumargudelly/naarad/backend/DEPENDENCIES.md

 1. Add to appropriate requirements file
 2. Update compatibility layer if needed
-3. Add to test script
+3. Add to test suite
 4. Update this documentation
 5. Test with existing codebase